The Single Market Enforcement Taskforce SMET

 - complementing the activities of sectoral working groups with a single market perspective.

 SMET reports annually to the Competitiveness Council (COMPET) of the EU and to the European Parliament's Committee on Internal Market and Consumer Protection (IMCO).
-The Director General of the Ministry of Economic Affairs and Employment represents Finland in the group.
+Head of Group on Business law and Internal market of the Ministry of Economic Affairs and Employment represents Finland in the group.
 The work of SMET is prepared by a group known as the Sherpa Group.